gph82/mdciao/doc/installation.rst

 Python interpreter and environment
 ----------------------------------
 `conda <https://docs.conda.io/en/latest/>`_ and `pip <https://pypi.org/project/pip/>`_ are very popular, user friendly package managers. **A very nice feature** of `conda` is that it installs its own ``python`` interpreter, separate from the system's Python.
-It does so in the user's home directory, s.t. no root privileges are needed.
+It does so in the user's home directory, s.t. no root privileges are needed at any moment.

 This means that it's very hard to "break" local Python installations (your own or shared installations, like in clusters).
 So, don't be afraid to use conda and mess up your Python environment as many times as you like.
-Wiping and re-installing is easy (delete `~/anaconda3` or `~/miniconda3` from your home directory) and you won't alter your OS-wide Python installation at all!
+Wiping and re-installing individual environments is easy (`conda remove -n my_test_env --all`), same with entire conda installations (delete `~/anaconda3` or `~/miniconda3` from your home directory).
+None of this will alter your OS-wide Python installation at all!

 If you already have ``conda``, and don't want to clutter the ``base`` environment, we recommend you create a new environment::